Interaction-driven plateau transition between integer and fractional Chern Insulators

 In our work, the CI phase does not require a parton construction, and is described by fermions in the lowest Hofstadter band with Chern number $C_1=4$.
-The FCI phase is described by two parton fields experiencing $C=1$ Chern bands to effectuate flux attachment, while the third parton field describes the effective physics of the CFs --- also a $C=1$ Chern band for the Laughlin state.
-Hence, to describe the transition, one would have to explain the simultaneous change of the CF band Chern number, and fractionalization of particles into three partons to give rise to the two additional fields.
-While there may exist effective theories in which this type of fractionalization must occur at once, a more generic case might display a sequence of several transitions affecting individual parton fields.
-Furthermore, our numerics indicate that the central charge at the critical point grows systematically with cylinder circumference (see appendix C).
-A single transition would thus require a more exotic explanation, such as the emergence of a 2D Fermi surface at the critical point \cite{gongGaplessChiralSpin2019}.
+The FCI phase is described by two parton fields experiencing $C=1$ Chern bands to effectuate flux attachment, while the third parton field describes the effective physics of the CFs---also a $C=1$ Chern band for the Laughlin state.
+Hence, to describe the transition, one would have to explain the simultaneous change of the CF band Chern number, and fractionalisation of particles into three partons to give rise to the two additional fields.
+While effective theories in which this type of fractionalisation must occur at once may exist, a more generic case might display a sequence of several transitions affecting individual parton fields.
+Furthermore, our numerics indicate that the central charge at the critical point grows systematically with cylinder circumference (cf.~Fig.~\ref{fig:central_charge}).
+While a theory of multiple Dirac points would predict central charges similar in magnitude to ours, it cannot explain the scaling of $c(L_y)$.
+A single transition would thus require a more exotic explanation, such as the emergence of a 2D Fermi surface at the critical point \cite{gongChiralSpinLiquid2019}.
 The construction of theories for the interaction-driven CI-FCI plateau transition forms an exciting field of future study.

-In conclusion, we have shown evidence of a direct interaction-driven phase transition between a $\nu = 1/3$ Laughlin state and an integer CI in the Harper-Hofstadter model at flux density $n_{\phi} = 3/11$.
-We have provided explicit numerical evidence that the Harper-Hofstadter model supports a Laughlin state at flux densities where the LLL comprises multiple sub-bands.
+In conclusion, we have shown evidence of a direct phase transition between a $\nu = 1/3$ Laughlin state and an integer CI in the Harper-Hofstadter model at flux density $n_{\phi} = 3/11$.
 Additionally, we used simultaneous scaling of cylinder circumference and flux density to obtain smooth data coverage of the cylinder measured in magnetic lengths and obtained an improved estimate for the topological entanglement entropy.